-To make use of their dividend allowances to extract profits from the company, a dividend of £10 per share is declared for C, D and E ordinary shareholders, so each receives a dividend of £1,000, using up their 2023/24 dividend allowance.
-No tax is payable as the dividends are sheltered by the allowances, allowing the company to extract £3,000 of profits tax-free.
+To make use of their dividend allowances to extract profits from the company, a dividend of £5 per share is declared for C, D and E ordinary shareholders, so each receives a dividend of £500, using up their 2024/25 dividend allowance.
+No tax is payable as the dividends are sheltered by the allowances, allowing the company to extract £1,500 of profits tax-free.

-Had a dividend of £3,000 been paid to A or B ordinary shareholders, the dividend would have been taxed at the higher dividend rate of 33.75%, generating a tax bill of £1,012.50 (£3,000 @ 33.75%).
+Had a dividend of £1,500 been paid to A or B ordinary shareholders, the dividend would have been taxed at the higher dividend rate of 33.75%, generating a tax bill of £506.25 (£1,500 @ 33.75%).

-If one of the daughters, say the daughter with the C ordinary shares, had already used £500 of her dividend allowance (leaving £500 available), the dividends declared could be tailored to pay a dividend of £5 per share to C ordinary shareholders to use up the remaining dividend allowance of £500, while paying a dividend of £10 per share to D and E ordinary shareholders to use their full £1,000 dividend allowance.
+If one of the daughters, say the daughter with the C ordinary shares, had already used her £500 dividend allowance (leaving none available), the dividends declared could be tailored to pay no dividend to the C ordinary shareholder, while paying a dividend of £5 per share to D and E ordinary shareholders to use their full £500 dividend allowance.